palomagirl/MAX_YEAR_EMPLOYEES/README.md

 This is a step by step approach to get max year for employees in company

 /*
-CoderPad provides a basic SQL sandbox with the following schema.
+SQL sandbox with the following schema.
 You can also use commands like `show tables` and `desc employees`

 employees                             projects